 Kayak Capacity

 Kayak capacity refers to the maximum weight a kayak can hold, including the weight of the paddler(s) and all your fishing gear.
 Fishing kayaks come in different capacities, and it's crucial to choose a kayak that can hold your weight and gear comfortably.
-If the kayak is overloaded, it can affect the stability and maneuverability of the vessel, which can lead to accidents—especially problematic when you're focused on hands-free fishing.
+If the kayak is overloaded, it can affect the stability and maneuverability of the vessel, which can lead to accidents—especially problematic when you're focused on hands-free fishing with a pedal kayak system.

 One way to determine the capacity of the fishing kayak you need is to add your weight and the weight of your gear, including tackle boxes, coolers, and rods.
 You can then choose a kayak that has a capacity higher than your total weight.
 It's essential to note that you should never exceed the maximum capacity of the kayak, as this can lead to a hazardous situation.